python-poetry/poetry/docs/cli.md

 ## source

-The `source` namespace regroups sub commands to manage repository sources for a Poetry project.
+The `source` namespace groups subcommands to manage repository sources for a Poetry project.

 ### source add